t-data-h/tdh-mgr/docs/mysql-hive-metastore.md

 Installing and Configuring MySQL as the Hive Metastore
 =======================================================

 Installing MySQL Server 5.7.
-For consistency, we use the MySQL Community Edition directly rather than relying on distribution packages that often pull in unwanted dependencies (OpenJDK for one), or for some distributions, may install MariaDB instead.
+For consistency, we use the MySQL Community Edition directly rather than relying on distribution packages that often pull in unwanted dependencies (OpenJDK or MariaDB for example).

 ## Ubuntu: